U.S. Relations With Guyana

 Bilateral Economic Relations

-The United States Geological Survey (USGS) has identified the Guyana Suriname basin as having the second highest resource potential among unexplored oil basins in the world and estimates indicate recoverable oil reserves of 15 billion barrels of oil and gas reserves of 42 trillion cubic feet.
+The United States Geological Survey (USGS) has identified the Guyana-Suriname basin as having the second highest resource potential among unexplored oil basins in the world.
+Estimates indicate recoverable oil reserves of 15 billion barrels of oil and gas reserves of 42 trillion cubic feet.
 In May 2015, ExxonMobil announced its discovery of a “significant” find of oil off Guyana’s coast.
 Further test drilling has confirmed this find with estimates of roughly one billion barrels of recoverable from the area around the test wells.
 ExxonMobil is continuing its exploratory operations as of July 2016.
-Under the Energy Governance and Capacity Initiative (EGCI), the United Stated Government provides a range of technical and capacity building assistance as Guyana seeks to develop financial and regulatory regimes and address capacity issues that would maximize the development potential from prospective offshore oil and gas resources.
+Under the Energy Governance and Capacity Initiative (EGCI), the United Stated Government provides a range of technical and capacity building assistance as Guyana seeks to develop financial and regulatory regimes and address capacity issues that would maximize the development potential from offshore oil and gas resources.

 Guyana's Membership in International Organizations